-"He offers the food of your G-d; he shall remain holy to you, for I, Hashem, Who sanctifies you, am holy."
+"You shall sanctify him, for he offers the food of your G-d; he shall remain holy to you, for I, Hashem, Who sanctifies you, am holy."
 (21:8)

 Although the kohen depends for his living on the "Priestly Gifts" that you give him, you are not permitted to treat him with disrespect or contempt.
 Instead, you are required to sanctify him, because "he offers the food of your G-d."
 The meal of a righteous person or a scholar has the same sanctified character as a sacrifice.
 Accordingly, the gifts that we give the kohen are equal in value to the offerings that serve to atone for our sins.